-Lexigraph is a full-stack thesaurus-based vocabulary building application.
+Lexigraph is a full-stack development of a vocabulary-building application.

-The application displays lexical relationships between a new word and its synonyms (as pertained to each part-of-speech definition) to aid vocabulary learning.
-In other words, users can comprehend new words through familiar ones.
 To achieve this, the application utilizes WordNet API from NLTK and visualizes lexical connections between a search word its synonyms as a graph.
-Users can interact with the graph to indicate known words and unknowns.
-In the meantime, a clustering algorithm in the backend partitions a vocabulary space (Google's Web Trillion Word Corpus) based on the distribution of known words and assign each cluster an estimated known probability.
-Using these probability assignments, the application will automatically highlight "known" synonyms in all subsequent search visualization.
+Users can interact with the lexical graph to indicate known or unknown words by highlighting or unhighlighting.
+Meanwhile, a clustering algorithm running in the backend partitions Google's Web Trillion Word Corpus based on the distribution of known words.
+It then assigns each partition a "known probability" by the density of known words within.
+Using these probability assignments, the application will automatically predict "known" synonyms by highlighting them in the lexical visualization.
+As users continue to interact with the application, the prediction gains accuracy in real-time.

-This is a three-week capstone project for CMU 15112: Fundamentals of Programming and Computer Science.
+This is a three-week prototype for CMU 15112: Fundamentals of Programming and Computer Science.

 Type: desktop application